 Cybex products are currently in use in homes, health clubs, corporate fitness centers, colleges, and pro sports teams training facilities in more than 80 countries around the world.

-The company headquarters and production facility are located in Medway, Massachusetts, which is also the location of the Cybex Institute for Exercise Science, a state-of-the-art training center for athletes, trainers, employees, and customers.
+The company headquarters and production facility are located in Medway, Massachusetts, which is also the location of the Cybex Research Institute, a state-of-the-art training center for athletes, trainers, employees, and customers.

 Although Cybex bikes are pricey for home users, keep in mind that these are essentially the same machines you'll find in a health club setting.